ctorres80/device-by-id-ocp/README.md

     oc get node -l cluster.ocs.openshift.io/openshift-storage=

 It will create a pv for discovered device-byid and those local pvs will be consumed by OpenShift Container Storage.

-Followig an out example:
+Followig an example:

     [ctorres-redhat.com@clientvm 130 ~/deploy]$ ansible-playbook devices_by_id.yml
     [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'